tradinghours/docs.tradinghours.com/src/3.x/enterprise/trading-hours.md

 :::

 ::: tip Notice
-Unlike our other API endpoints, the trading hours endpoints do not support CSV format or multiple `FinID`s.
+Unlike our other API endpoints, the trading hours endpoints do not support CSV format or multiple FinIDs.
 This is due to the nested structure of the API results.
 :::

 ## Single-Day Trading Hours API